michaelpmolloy/DNA-Age-Predictions/README.md

 ## Project Objective

+* Create an epigenetic clock model to predict chronological age from a person’s DNA methylation profile
+* Provide insight into the relative prediction accuracy of elastic-net and neural networks when applied to high-dimensional data sets
+* Compare the dimensionality reduction capabilities of principle component analysis to Uniform Manifold Approximation

 The objective of this research is to create an epigenetic clock model to predict chronological age from a person’s DNA methylation profile.
 Elastic-net regression and neural networks will be used to model age, and the performance of both models compared.